 - 3.6 The design and construction of all obstacles with regard to safety and technical suitability must be approved by the Technical Delegate and Course Designer.
 The minimum diameter of poles used in all Championship Competitions must be at least 9 cm.
 Should a dispute arise relating to these obstacles, the Technical Delegate has the final decision. - 3.7 The water jump must be used two times in the Championship.
-It is compulsory in the first round of the team Competition.
-Water to be used with rail placed above the water for the First Qualifying Competition.
-The Course Designer will, at his discretion, decide in which other Competitions the water jump will be used
+The Course Designer will, at his discretion, decide in which Competitions the water jump will be used.